drduh/macOS-Security-and-Privacy-Guide/README.md

 and paper [Lest We Remember: Cold Boot Attacks on Encryption Keys](https://www.usenix.org/legacy/event/sec08/tech/full_papers/halderman/halderman.pdf) [pdf]

+## User directory encryption
+There is a way to make filesystem even more secure (especially in multi-user environments).
+We can achieve that by adding extra encryption on user directory.

+You can do this using: https://github.com/pr0d1r2/hackintosh_alpha#setup-legacy-filevault

 ## Firmware password

 Setting a firmware password in OS X prevents your Mac from starting up from any device other than your startup disk.
 [It can also be helpful if your laptop is stolen](https://www.ftc.gov/news-events/blogs/techftc/2015/08/virtues-strong-enduser-device-controls), as the only way to reset the firmware password is through an Apple Store ([or is it?](https://reverse.put.as/2015/05/29/the-empire-strikes-back-apple-how-your-mac-firmware-security-is-completely-broken/)).